 Figures 3-17a through 3-17c are time-series charts that compare long-term trends in precipitation and temperature to trends in the quality of the riparian vegetation, as indicated by NDVI, for three reaches in the Prado Basin: Chino Creek, Mill Creek, and the SAR.
-The period of analysis is 1984-2022-the period of NDVI availability.
+The period of analysis is 1984-2023-the period of NDVI availability.
 The upper chart on the figures displays the time series of annual precipitation in Chino Basin, the CDFM precipitation curve, and the five-year moving average for the growing-season maximum and minimum temperatures in the Prado Basin.
 The lower chart displays the time series of the Average Growing-Season NDVI for the defined areas discussed in Section 3.1 along Chino Creek, Mill Creek, and the SAR.
-For reference, the Mann-Kendall test results for trends in the Average Growing-Season NDVI for 1984-2022, 1984-2006, and 2007-2022 are shown in the legend.
+For reference, the Mann-Kendall test results for trends in the Average Growing-Season NDVI for 1984-2023, 1984-2006, and 2007-2023 are shown in the legend.

-The observations and interpretations below are focused on recent changes in Average Growing-Season NDVI during 2022 described in Section 3.1 and whether observed trends in temperature and precipitation may be contributing to recent increases in NDVI.
+The observations and interpretations below are focused on recent changes in Average Growing-Season NDVI during 2023 described in Section 3.1 and whether observed trends in temperature and precipitation may be contributing to recent increases in NDVI.

 Chino Creek (Figure 3-17a).
-From 2021 to 2022, Average Growing-Season NDVI for the four areas along Chino Creek increased.
-The Average Growing-Season NDVI for the whole Chino Creek area also increased from 2021 to 2022.
+From 2022 to 2023, the Average Growing-Season NDVI for the whole Chino Creek area increased.
+Average Growing-Season NDVI increased for the two northern-most areas along Chino Creek (CC-1 and CC-2), stayed the same for the central area (CC-3), and decreased for the southern-most area (CC-4).
 For all these areas, the one-year increases in NDVI were relatively minor and within the historical ranges of one-year NDVI variability (see Table 3-2).
-These recent changes in NDVI occurred during a year of relatively low precipitation of about 5 inches below the long-term average, but a year with twice as much precipitation as the prior year.
-The changes in NDVI also occurred during a year in which minimum and maximum temperatures in the Prado Basin were some of the highest recorded during the period of record and greater than the minimum and maximum temperatures in the seven prior years.
-The slightly wetter conditions are likely a contributing cause of the slight increases in the NDVI along Chino Creek.
-Previous annual reports have observed similar trends with NDVI increases throughout the Prado Basin in years with increased precipitation (WEI, 2019).
-Hence, the main observations and conclusions for the 2021 to 2022 period are that there were warmer and slightly wetter conditions and the riparian vegetation did not change significantly along Chino Creek.
+These recent changes in NDVI and vegetation occurred during a year in which precipitation was well above average and significantly greater than the prior year.
+The wetter conditions are likely a contributing cause of the various changes in the NDVI along Chino Creek.
+Increases in precipitation likely caused more green plant growth in the northern reach of Chino Creek causing the increases in the NDVI.
+Flooding in the southern areas of Chino Creek and water held behind the dam may have caused a slight decrease in NDVI during the early part of the growing season.
+Previous annual reports have observed overall similar trends with NDVI increases throughout the Prado Basin in years with increased precipitation (WEI, 2019).
+Hence, the main observations and conclusions for the 2022 to 2023 period are that there were much wetter conditions and the riparian vegetation did not change significantly along Chino Creek.